All Episodes

 That's good, Priscilla.

-Well, there's a funny side to everything, as a point.
+Well, there's a funny side to everything.

-Uh so the added expense.
+So the added expense.

-But you're talking about the hardship uh factor, I understand that.
+But you're talking about the hardship factor.

 And yeah, it might be a good place.

-Uh Priscilla, thanks very much.
+Priscilla, thanks very much.

 And Ted Kennedy went down there.

-So now has Dick Turban.
+So now has Dick Turbin.

 The Pentagon took an extra security precaution for Monday's trip to Club Gitmo by Senator Dick Turbin, a strong critic of the prison, made sure that Turbin brought along a Republican.

-Uh Turbin toured the U.S. military prison at Club Gitmo with Senator George Allen, Republican Virginia.
+Turbin toured the U.S. military prison at Club Gitmo with Senator George Allen, Republican Virginia.

-And Turbin was on the situation room last night with uh Wolf Blitzer on CNN, and uh uh Wolf's first question, or well, one of his early questions to Senator Turbin was uh Did you watch them being interrogated, Senator Turbin?
+And Wolf's first question, or one of his early questions to Senator Turbin, was, did you watch them being interrogated, Senator Turbin?

 Yes.

-There was a camera in one of the rooms, so we watched one of the interrogations, and it was uh much different than you might imagine.
+There was a camera in one of the rooms, so we watched one of the interrogations, and it was much different than you might imagine.

-Uh relationship had been developed between the interrogator and the translator.
+A relationship had been developed between the interrogator and the translator.

 The interrogator sat down, opened a bag, handed the detainee a subway sandwich.